Kim Sae-ron: Career

-2009–2014: Beginnings as a child actress
+2001–2014: Debut as a child model and transition to acting

+Kim began her career in 2001, making her debut as a child model for a parenting magazine.

-Kim's first acting role was in the 2009 film A Brand New Life, directed by the French-Korean filmmaker Ounie Lecomte and loosely based on her life.
+Kim's first acting role was in the 2009 film A Brand New Life, directed by the French-South Korean filmmaker Ounie Lecomte and loosely based on her life.
 Kim played the main character, a nine-year-old girl named Jin-hee, who is abandoned by her father at an orphanage after he remarries, and is later adopted by a French couple.
 Kim attended the Cannes Film Festival when the film was shown there in a special screening, becoming the youngest actress to be invited to the festival.

-She then co-starred with Won Bin in The Man From Nowhere, which was the highest-grossing film in South Korea in 2010.
+She then co-starred with Won Bin in The Man from Nowhere, which was the highest-grossing film in South Korea in 2010.
 She played Jung So-mi, the daughter of a heroin addict who is kidnapped by an organized crime ring.
 During filming, she was only allowed to watch her own scenes on the monitor.
-Kim won several awards for her first two roles, including Best New Actress at the Korean Film Awards and Buil Film Awards.
+Kim won several awards for her first two roles, including Best New Actress at the Korean Film Awards and Buil Film Awards, along with a Baeksang Arts Award nomination for Best New Actress – Film.